dankovacek/bcub/setup_scripts/README.md

 by running the `get_3DEP_DEM.py` script saved under `setup_scripts`:
 &gt;`python get_3DEP_DEM.py`

-> :warning: **The tile list urls will at some point change**: After
+> **Warning**<br> **The tile list urls will at some point change**:
-> downloading, compare the study region polygon with the tile set (vrt)
+> After downloading, compare the study region polygon with the tile set
-> to ensure al covering tiles are downloaded.
-Links to invidivual DEM
+> (vrt) to ensure al covering tiles are downloaded.
+Links to invidivual
-> tiles look like the following:
+> DEM tiles look like the following:
 > `http://mirrors.iplantcollaborative.org/earthenv_dem_data/EarthEnv-DEM90/EarthEnv-DEM90_N55W125.tar.gz`

-The .vrt mosaic created by the script looks like the image at left, and at right after clipping rasters using the provided sub-region polygons:
+The .vrt mosaic created by the script will look similar to the image at left if viewed in QGIS or other software.
+After clipping rasters and reassembling the resulting files to another `.vrt`, it should look like the image at right:

 ![DEM Mosaic of BC and administrative boundary regions](../img/DEM_tiled_trimmed.png)